netsym/primogeni/doc/overview.rst

 Structural Replication
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 There are two types of structural information within PRIMEX.
 The first type we is routing information.
 Routing information is stored within :primex:`RoutingSphere <prime::ssfnet::RoutingSphere>` and :primex:`RouteTable <prime::ssfnet::RouteTable>`.
 Because the actual routing states are stored as shared variables replication is handled the same as other sharable state.
-For details on how routing works see :ref:`architecture-primex-routing-label`.

 The second type of structural information is the actual network topology (i.e. the entity tree).
 We need to store the parent and children of each entity.
 When large sub-structures (like networks) are replicated the relative topological information is identical so there is some memory savings to be had.
 In order to share topological information among replicates entities within PRIMEX do not store pointers to children.
 As an optimization we opted to have entities store a direct pointer to their parent entities because fetching your parent is an extremely common operation during model execution.